Bigsby/osing/README.md

                                 1B                                             => hexadecimal =>  base 16
 ```

-> To avoid confguion with other based values (e.g., decimal, binary, etc.), hexadecimal values are, usually, either prefixed with *0x* or sufixed with *h*.
+To avoid confusion with other based values (e.g., decimal, binary, etc.), hexadecimal values are, usually, either prefixed with *0x* or sufixed with *h*.
 The number above would be written either:
 ```
 0x1B
 ```